aimms/how-to/Articles/528/528-how-to-set-up-data-exchange-basics.rst

 .. note::

-        All functions from the library are referenced and described on `this article <https://documentation.aimms.com/dataexchange/api.html>`__.
+        All functions from the library are referenced and described on `this page <https://documentation.aimms.com/dataexchange/api.html>`__.

 For this how-to we use the above-mentioned JSON-based data file that holds data from two cities.
 For every city in the array we will need the name, latitude, longitude and the population and match these items to their respective identifiers in the model, as defined in the mapping file.

 To use the mapping in a procedure, you must first read the mapping file into your model.
-You do this by setting up a procedure in which you call the AddMapping function:
+You do this by setting up a procedure in which you call the :any:`dex::AddMapping` function.

-.. js:function::  dex::AddMapping(mappingName,mappingFile)

-After this is done without errors or warnings, you can use the ReadFromFile function to read the data from the specified data source:
+After this is done without errors or warnings, you can use the :any:`dex::ReadFromFile` function to read the data from the specified data source.

-.. js:function::  dex::ReadFromFile(dataFile,mappingName,emptyIdentifiers,emptySets,resetCounters)

 In our model the implementation looks like this: